Free grace theology: Fellowship with God

 Reformed theologians have often taken the First Epistle of John to be written as a test to be able to know if an individual is justified.
-However, in the free grace view the epistle is viewed as being a test on if the person is in fellowship with God.
-Thus free grace theologians interpret words such as "know" in the Epistle to refer to intimacy rather than salvation.
+However, in the Free Grace view the epistle is viewed as being a test on if the person is in fellowship with God.
+Thus Free Grace theologians interpret words such as "know" in the Epistle to refer to intimacy rather than salvation.
 The theology also distinguishes between two kinds of forgiveness: positional and familial.
 Free grace theologians hold that positional forgiveness is received through faith alone, while familial forgiveness through confession.
 Familial forgiveness is not viewed as the basis of salvation but of fellowship and intimacy with God.

 Dispensationalism

 A Dispensationalist chart of world history.
-Most Free Grace Theologians affirm Dispesationalism.
+Most Free Grace Theologians affirm dispesationalism.

-Modern Free Grace theology is typically—though not necessarily—associated with dispensationalism, both in its philosophy of history and its institutional affiliations.
+Modern Free Grace theology is typically, though not necessarily, associated with dispensationalism.
 Some theologians have argued that Free Grace theology arises naturally from dispensationalist premises.
-However, a minority of theologians hold to Free Grace soteriology without affirming dispensationalism.
+However, a minority of theologians who hold to Free Grace soteriology do so without affirming dispensationalism, and the Free Grace Alliance has once allowed a non-dispensational speaker to their conference.
 To this, the Free Grace theologian Dave Anderson argued that Free Grace is more fundamentally connected to premillennialism than to dispensationalism as a whole itself.
 Therefore, while dispensationalism often overlaps with Free Grace theology, Anderson maintainsed that premillennial eschatology provides the more central doctrinal foundation to Free Grace theology.

 Ultradispensationalist teachers often have also have held a similar views of salvation as Free grace theologians, yet differ significantly in their interpretation of the New Testament, particularly regarding the Church and the relevance of some New testament epistles.
 These areas of difference place them outside the mainstream of the Free Grace movement.